 Red haori was already disappearing towards the village square, and Kouga cursed, breaking into a jog.
 "Hold up!"
 He called again.

 "I know you can hear me!"
 His shout grew angry.
 "Don't be the one who stands in the way of everything I've always wanted again!"

 The two men gauged each other, measuring what three years had wrought.
 Inu-Yasha leaned on his right leg, favoring the side holding Tessagia.
 His features had changed and aged, growing hard and soft at the same time.
-In contrast, Kouga stood strong, wearing fur around his head, shoulders, wrists, and legs.
-His tail, ever present now, hung low.
+In contrast, Kouga stood strong, wearing fur around his head, shoulders, wrists, and legs, his ever-present tail hanging low.
 Color in his face and chest, from weeks of harvest and village work, gave him a healthy visage.

 "I just wanted to say thank you," Kouga said.
 "You helped make this night so special."